drajashe/DeutschLernen/A1/A1_1_Vocabulary/Fragewörter.md

     </td>
     <td>
         Wie geht's?
+        Wie alt bist du?
         Wie heißt du?
         Wie komme ich zum Bahnhof?
     </td>
     <td>
         How are you?
+        How old are you_
         How are you called?
         How do I get to the train station?
     </td>